wearable-motion-capture/.github/profile/README.md

 # Quick Start Guide

 Here, we outline the most basic steps to get started with our system.
 For more detailed instructions and advanced modes (like phone and watch tracking or voice commands), please see our [extensive wiki](https://github.com/wearable-motion-capture/.github/wiki).
-As shown below, this framework features three modes. **Watch Only** estimates arm poses from the data of a single smartwatch. **+Phone Upper Arm** make more accurate arm pose predictions. **+Phone Pocket** allows the user to move around and change body orientation.
+As shown below, this framework features three modes. **Watch Only** estimates arm poses from the data of a single smartwatch. **+Phone Upper Arm** enables our most accurate arm pose predictions. **+Phone Pocket** allows to move around and change body orientation.
 The quick start guide gets you started with the **Watch Only** mode.

 <p align="center">
   <img src="https://github.com/wearable-motion-capture/.github/blob/main/profile/httpdocs/modes.gif" alt="Modes"/>